Perth City Link

 The first train travelled through the new rail tunnel in July 2013 marking a major milestone for the project.

-The rail project was completed at the end of 2013, with the opening of a new pedestrian underpass connecting Perth Underground Station to all the platforms at Perth Station, as well as further upgrades to Perth Station.
+The rail project was completed at the end of 2013, with the opening of a new pedestrian underpass connecting Perth Underground Station to all the platforms at Perth Station and the completion of upgrades to Perth Station.